lumostone/lumostone.github.io/content/en/posts/eth2-staking-with-k8s.md

 {{< /toggle-panel >}}
 {{< toggle-panel name="Lighthouse" >}}

-If you decide to downgrade the client version but there's schema change due to version upgrade, you might be able to use tools provided by the client team to reserve the database migration.
+If you decide to downgrade the client version but there's schema change due to version upgrade, you might be able to use tools provided by the client team to reverse the database migration.
 If we use instructions in [Roll Back the Release with Helm](#roll-back-the-release-with-helm) directly, the pods will restart right after the version is changed by Helm and the client might not run due to the unmatched schema.

 Hence, we can take advantage of Kubernetes to help us temporarily scale down the pods and then to run the reverse migration tool (if any) before rolling back.